code-lucidal58/go_lang_basics/README.md

 import "math"
 ```
 Some key packages in Go: strings, io, bytes, os, path/filepath, errors, container/list, hash, encoding/gob<br>
 A name is exported from another package if it starts with capital letter.
+Only exported names are accessible to other packages.
 ```go
 fmt.Println(math.Pi)
 ```